This article is intended to help you understand WAI-ARIA.

 WAI-ARIA, often referred as ARIA, is an abbreviation for Web Accessibility Initiative - Accessible Rich Internet Applications Suite.
 In early 2014, WAI-ARIA became a completed World Wide Web Consortium (W3C) recommendation.
 WAI-ARIA is a technical specification that specifies a way of making websites more accessible to people with disabilities.

 Does the Siteimprove's Accessibility module include WAI-ARIA checks?

-Siteimprove checks for WAI-ARIA within the Accessibility tool.
+Siteimprove checks for WAI-ARIA within the Accessibility module.
 The WAI-ARIA technical specification is a way to live up to WCAG 2.0 conformance levels to make a website accessible to people with disabilities.

 NOTE: WAI-ARIA is not a self-contained technology, but is to be used to enhance other technologies.

 - How do I know if my website is using WAI-ARIA and what does it check for?